West Point (film): Production notes

 The film was shot on location at West Point, New York.

 The same story used for this film was used for the DeMille Company's 1927 movie Dress Parade with William Boyd and Bessie Love.

 The assistant director was Edward Brophy, who would soon switch to acting full-time.

 Reception

-Photoplay commented, "Bill Haines' starring vehicle...treats everything in a humorous vein in the beginning, getting many laughs."
+Photoplay wrote "Bill Haines' starring vehicle...treats everything in a humorous vein in the beginning, getting many laughs."